sal-pal/Python-Practice/README.md

-Scripts I used to learn how to code.
+Scripts I developed for learning how to code.